 If you’re a PenFed member or thinking about joining to get a HELOC, here are a few lender highlights to consider:

-- Offers three types of HELOCs.
+- Offers one type of HELOC.

-- HELOC amounts range from $10,000 to $400,000, depending on the type of loan.
+- HELOC amounts range from $25,000 to $500,000.

 Pros and cons